Dutch Schapendoes

 Unique facts and fascinating details

-• The name 'Schapendoes' literally translates from Dutch to 'sheep doer' or 'sheep dog'.
+- The name 'Schapendoes' literally translates from Dutch to 'sheep poodle' or 'sheep doer'.

-• They are known for their 'smiling' expression, which is a hallmark of their friendly personality.
+- They are known for their 'smiling' expression, which is a result of their unique facial hair structure and alert eyes.

 Frequently Asked Questions